Indian Army ranks and insignia: Retired officers: form of address

-On 21 July 2014, the Indian Army issued a circular for retired personnel informing them that the correct form of addressing a retired officer is "Brigadier ABC (Retd) and not Brigadier (Retd) ABC", the correct example is "Brigadier Sant Singh (Retd)".
-The stated rationale of army was, "Rank never retires, it is an officer who retires."
+On 21 July 2014, the Indian Army issued a circular for retired personnel informing them that the correct form of addressing a retired officer is "Rank ABC (Retd) and not Rank (Retd) ABC", a correct example is: "Brigadier Sant Singh (Retd)".
+The stated rationale of the army was, "Rank never retires, it is an officer who retires."
 This form of address applies to both living and deceased officers.